arnav-ray/Credit/README.md

 Country Risk Adjustments: PPP-adjusted calculations with country-specific risk factors for the USA, Germany, and India.

-Interactive & Transparent Interface
+Dual-Perspective Interface
+Borrower View: See your estimated score, understand what it means, and get a personalized report on how to improve it.

+Lender View: See the financial metrics a lender would focus on, including risk-adjusted limits and Basel III-aligned metrics like Probability of Default (PD) and Expected Loss (EL).

+Advanced Modeling & Transparency
+Economic Stress Testing: Simulates the impact of a combined macroeconomic (country-specific) and sector-specific (industry) downturn on your score.

-Dynamic Peer Comparison: A bell curve chart that simulates your score against a typical population distribution for your selected country.
+Interactive Peer Comparison: A bell curve chart that simulates your score against a typical population distribution for your selected country.

-Complete Transparency: An expandable section detailing every step of the calculation, including formulas, values, and the rationale behind the weights.
+Complete Transparency: An "About" section explaining the platform's purpose and a "Model Logic" tab detailing every step of the calculation, including formulas, values, and the rationale behind the weights.

 Personalized Improvement Plan: Generates a custom report with specific, actionable steps to improve your score.

-Self-Contained: Runs as a single HTML file in any modern web browser with no installation required.
+Self-Contained: Runs as a single index.html file in any modern web browser with no installation required.

 🛠️ Technology Stack
 Core Logic: JavaScript (ES6+)